Seven Ways to get out of a Funk

 Food affects our bodies and minds, our mental health.
 Yet, many people throw garbage into their bodies, and don’t make the connection to their mental and physical health.

-Healthy brain needs healthy fat and very very limited sugar.
+A healthy brain needs healthy fat and very, very limited sugar.
 If you eat a lot of processed packaged food or fast food you can be sure you consume unhealthy fats.
 This can affect your emotions, inflammation, focus, mood, even create self-critical thoughts!

 Sugar is a neurotoxin.
 It wreaks havoc on the nervous system.